 A key barrier to comprehensive and effective anti-discrimination laws are the exceptions which are granted to religious organisations allowing them to discriminate against LGBTI people in circumstances where it would otherwise be unlawful.

 My main post on this issue discusses how the battle to remove religious exceptions will likely long outrun the battle for marriage equality – and it is one that we must be prepared to fight:

 Another key post on the issue of religious exceptions and anti-discrimination law focuses on the ability of religious schools to discriminate against lesbian, gay, bisexual and transgender students and teachers in classrooms around the country:

-And the third main post was written in response to Prime Minister Malcolm Turnbull’s claim that ‘homophobia is not legally acceptable in Australia’ – obviously, he was wrong, in at least two key ways:
+And the fourth main post was written in response to Prime Minister Malcolm Turnbull’s claim that ‘homophobia is not legally acceptable in Australia’ – obviously, he was wrong, in at least two key ways: